WestMecRyan/year2-2025-2026-project-files/course-content/week3-server-and-classes/redLightGreenLight-options.md

 }
 ```

-The ternary operator (`condition ? valueIfTrue : valueIfFalse`) is perfect for this kind of toggle behavior!
+The ternary operator (`condition ? valueIfTrue : valueIfFalse`) is used for this kind of toggle behavior